 NOTE: Some California native plants are more likely to do fine when planted in late spring and summer months, including desert and riparian plants, grasses and shade plants.

 SLEEP, CREEP, LEAP

 Where this phrase originated, I'm not sure -- I heard it at the Theodore Payne Foundation (for California native plants).
 You'll probably want your new landscape to manifest beautifully right away, but patience will be warranted.
 Especially with California Natives (and lots of other Mediterranean plants), the principle of "Sleep, Creep, Leap" applies.
-Once you have installed your (usually) 1 gallon plants, there will not be significant growth the first year while they are getting acclimated and established -- they appear to SLEEP.
+Once you have installed your (usually) 1 gallon plants, there will (for many plants) not be significant growth the first year while they are getting acclimated and established -- they appear to SLEEP.
 The second year they will CREEP, showing more noticeable growth.
 The third year you can expect them experience a LEAP of growth.
 It takes time for a landscape to mature into the intended design vision.
-Enjoy the unfolding, watch it happen and get acquainted with your plants.
+It can be wonderful to enjoy the unfolding, watch it happen and get acquainted with your plants.